- What is a crypto trading license and why it matters

 - UAE: Pro-business, clear licensing paths, relatively fast processing

-Why entrepreneurs choose UAE in 2025
+Why entrepreneurs choose the UAE in 2026

 - Clear and developing regulations